 So how do you make sure that your supplier follows each of the steps you want him to do?
 You clearly state things in your order email and in your purchase contracts and agreements.

-Due to popular demand and because I was asked for it many times here is an example-email of how I place an order to the supplier (bear in mind to fill in the details of your own product here – please see my comments in red):
+Due to popular demand and because I was asked for it many times here is an example-email of how I place an order to the supplier (bear in mind to fill in the details of your own product here):

 As discussed I would like to place a trial order of xxxx pieces of product X to you.